Talking therapy and counselling

 - Exhausted, if you've found the session challenging or hard work

 - Frustrated, if you didn't get what you wanted out of your session or haven't felt heard or understood

 - Upset or overwhelmed, if the session has brought up very painful or difficult memories or feelings

 Sometimes therapy sessions can bring up feelings that are difficult to cope with, and you might feel nervous about going back, or like you want to quit.
 If you feel like this it can help to:

 This information was published in June 2018.
-We will revise it in 2021.

-References are available on request.
-If you would like to reproduce any of this information, see our page on permissions and licensing.
+If you want to reproduce this content, see our permissions and licensing page.